Starry-Proj/Discord-App/README.md

 - App running on version 2.0.a, report errors to our [Discord server](https://discord.gg/luau)

 > [!WARNING]
 > This repo won't be updated further!
-Commands which are added that _will remain private_.
+New commands being added are private and Starry-specific.

 ---